 And yet a part of him worried.

 Spock pulled his bare feet up onto the edge of the mattress and pressed his cheek to his knee.
-Curled up, he looked a little younger – not quite like a kid, but with a certain fragile quality.
+Curled up, he looked a little younger – not quite like a kid, but there was certain fragile quality to him.
 Jim wanted to place himself between this guy and the rest of the world to protect him.